sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 == Changelog ==

+= Version 7.2.1 (December 30, 2011) =
+* Bugfix: Fixed malformed HTML that broke multiple module admin pages (bug introduced in 7.2)
+* Bugfix: Deeplink Juggernaut's "Tag Restrictions" setting now takes effect even when the excluded tag has a `<br />` or other nested tag in it
+* Bugfix: Link masks with empty alias URLs no longer appear in Deeplink Juggernaut destination dropdowns
+* Bugfix: Deeplink Juggernaut and Link Mask Generator now handle cases in which a post, term, user, or link mask is specified in the "Destination," "Link Location," or "Only on This Post" boxes and then is later deleted
+* Bugfix: Deeplink Juggernaut now handles cases when a link mask is specified in the "Destination" box and then the Link Mask Generator module is later disabled
+* Bugfix: Link masks no longer show up in the "Link Location" autocomplete dropdowns of Deeplink Juggernaut's Footer Links editor (bug introduced in 7.1)
+* Improvement: Made Deeplink Juggernaut's Footer Links editor look better on smaller screen resolutions

+= Version 7.2 (December 22, 2011) =
+* Feature: Added "URL Conflict Resolution" setting to Permalink Tweaker that lets you arbitrate between pages/terms when taxonomy base removal causes their URLs to conflict
+* Improvement: Cleaned up the Permalink Tweaker config interface
+* Bugfix: Fixed stray `">` that appeared on some posts due to malformed HTML that Rich Snippet Creator generated when set on Microformats mode

+= Version 7.1 (December 21, 2011) =
+* Feature: Link Mask Generator now lets you edit all your link masks from a new interface on its admin page
+* Feature: You can now create link masks that apply across your entire site instead of just to one post
+* Feature: You can now use link masks as autolink destinations in Deeplink Juggernaut
+* Security Fix: Link Mask Generator now properly escapes link mask URLs
+* Bugfix: The "SEO Settings" box's "Link Masks" section no longer lists a URL more than once if it's in the post more than once
+* Change: Link mask creation now requires the manage_options user capability

+= Version 7.0 (December 19, 2011) =
+* Compatibility: SEO Ultimate now supports and requires WordPress 3.3
+* Improvement: SEO Ultimate now uses the new help tabs system of WordPress 3.3
+* Feature: Meta Description Editor now supports page and pagination formats
+* Bugfix: Title Tag Rewriter's mass-editors no longer add backslashes before special characters in custom titles
+* Removed the Competition Researcher and Internal Relevance Researcher modules (due to Google website changes that make these tools unusable)
+* New Translation: Italian (partial) by [gidibao](http://gidibao.net)

 = Version 6.9.8 (December 1, 2011) =
 * Bugfix: Title Tag Rewriter now applies the Pagination Title Format to custom category/tag/taxonomy title tags